-Himalaya Therapeutics
+Himalaya Therapeutics SEZC

-Clinical Trial Agreement
+Clinical Trial Services Agreement

 In April 2022, the Company entered into a Clinical Trial Agreement with Himalaya Therapeutics SEZC.
-Under the agreement, Himalaya Therapeutics SEZC agreed to provide services related to the initiation of clinical trials for BA3021 in the People's Republic of China.
+Under the agreement, Himalaya Therapeutics SEZC agreed to provide services related to the initiation of clinical trials for BA3011 in the People's Republic of China.
 For the first year following effectiveness of the agreement, the Company has agreed to pay Himalaya Therapeutics SEZC for the full-time use of two of its personnel.
 Payments are due and payable by BioAtla to Himalaya Therapeutics SEZC on a quarterly calendar basis and are non-refundable.
-For the three and six months ended June 30, 2022, the Company recognized \$0.1 million in research and development expense related to the Clinical Trial Agreement.
-The Company did not have any amounts due from or due to Himalaya Therapeutics SEZC as of June 30, 2022.
+For the three months ended March 31, 2023, the Company recognized \$0.1 million in research and development expense related to the Clinical Trial Agreement.
+The Company did not have any amounts due from or due to Himalaya Therapeutics SEZC as of March 31, 2023.

-10. 401(k) Plan
+9.401(k) Plan

 The Company maintains a defined contribution 401(k) plan available to eligible employees.
 Employee contributions are voluntary and are determined on an individual basis, limited to the maximum amount allowable under federal tax regulations.
 The Company, at its discretion, may make certain matching contributions to the 401(k) plan.
-As of June 30, 2022 and December 31, 2021, the Company had not made any matching contributions.
+To date, the Company has not made any matching contributions.